ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 20. formed conjunctions of compound SQL expressions using relational operators including AND, OR, NOT functions
 21. rendered generic functions, functions passing columns as parameters with the usage of imported keyword func
 22. executed combined SQL query or select statements using union() function also eliminated any duplicates
+23. executed SQL except statement using except() function to get rows while excluding certain rows
+24. executed SQL intersect statement using intersect function to get and common rows in a table combing multiple select statements